ckeditor/ckeditor5/packages/ckeditor5-engine/tests/manual/twostepscarret.md

 	- underline button should be not selected
 	- bold button should stay selected

+### Moving from one bound attribute to another
+1. Make sure that moving between underline and italic text from second paragraph works the same way as above.

 ### Not bounded attribute
-Just make sure that two-steps caret movement is disabled for bold text from the second paragraph.
+Just make sure that two-steps caret movement is disabled for bold text from the third paragraph.